 According to the IRS, these PSEs must then file the Form 1099-K for payments made in settlement of reportable payment transactions for each calendar year, which will then be sent to applicable individuals for income received through electronic forms of payments.
 PSEs may also request additional information from payment recipients, such as an Employment Identification Number (EIN) or Social Security Number (SSN) to properly report transactions on the Form 1099-K. If any of the payments are incorrectly labelled, payment recipients can contact the PSE directly for assistance.
 For instance, if the payment recipient reports their business income on a Form 1120, 1120S or 1065 and receives a Form 1099-K in their personal name as an individual (showing a SSN), contact the PSE listed on the Form 1099-K to request a corrected Form 1099-K showing the business’s EIN.

-Payment recipients will be required to report such earnings for the 2022 tax year during the 2023 tax season.
-To issue the Form 1099-K by mail or electronically by January 31, 2023, all tax information should be confirmed with the PSE by December 31, 2022.
+Recently, the IRS announced that calendar year 2022 will now be regarded as a transition period for purposes of IRS enforcement and administration of the third party network transactions.
+As a result of this delay, third-party settlement organizations will not be required to report tax year 2022 transactions on a Form 1099-K to the IRS or the payee for the lower, $600 threshold amount enacted as part of the American Rescue Plan of 2021.Instead, payment recipients will be required to report such earnings for the 2023 tax year during the 2024 tax season.
+To issue the Form 1099-K by mail or electronically by January 31, 2024, all tax information should be confirmed with the PSE by December 31, 2023.
 The sooner the confirmation, the sooner the payment recipient will be able to send, spend, and withdraw money from any payments that might be on hold.

 With the new reporting requirements approaching, it is important for payment recipients to keep accurate records, such as receipts and bank statements, and be prepared to determine whether the information reflected on the Form 1099-K is taxable or non-taxable income.